magpylib/magpylib/docs/_pages/2_guideExamples.md

 ### Multiprocessing

-The independence of the analytical solution makes it possible to simulataneously run all `getB` functions (for different sources and positions) at the same time.
+The independence of the analytical solution makes it possible to simultaneously run all `getB` functions (for different sources and positions) at the same time.
 The option for multi processing is implemented directly in the `getBsweep` function which is demonstrated in this example.

 ```eval_rst